fbaube/gparse/README.md

+# gparse

-Package gparse processes Golang markup language tokens: initially XML, but with support for other flavors of LwDITA markup RSN (HTML5, Markdown-XP).
+Package `gparse` processes Golang markup language tokens: initially XML, but with support for other flavors of LwDITA markup RSN (HTML5, Markdown-XP).

 Files in this directory use Markdown, so use `godoc2md` on'em.

-This package makes own-versions of Golang XML structures so that they get sensible new names and handy methods.
+This package makes its own versions of Golang XML structures so that they get sensible new names and handy methods.

-Two shortened names (Att *Attribute*, Elm *Element*) keep code readable.
+Two shortened names (`Att` *Attribute*, `Elm` *Element*) keep code readable.

 ### About XML content, including mixed content

 When working with XML we can generally distinguish three types of files:
-- Record-oriented XML data - expressed using XML elements
+- Record-oriented XML data - expressed using XML elements, that contain only other elements
-- Natural language XML documents - also expressed using XML elements, and known as **mixed content**
+- Mixed content XML documents - also expressed using XML elements, that can also contain text, not just other elements
 - Validation rules - generally expressed as XSD, RNG, or DTD.
 It is interesting to note that DTDs actually obey the same fundamental XML syntax rules as the other two types (record-oriented, mixed content);